-Buyers Looking To Trade Down
+Buyers Looking To Downsize

-Buyers in this category can be further divided into two groups: “empty nesters” who are downsizing because their children have grown up and moved out, or “family transitioners” who are experiencing financial hardship, a divorce, or another unfortunate event which has caused them to scale down their expenses.
+Buyers in this category can be further divided into two groups: “empty nesters” who are downsizing because their children have grown up and moved out, or “family transitioners” who are experiencing financial hardship, a divorce, or another unfortunate event that has caused them to scale down their expenses.
 When categorizing these types of clients, it’s important to know if the buyers are looking for a smaller home, or looking to lower costs.
 To do this, you can:

 - Ask your client to write out a wish list of the characteristics of their dream home.

-- Ask your client to pick the top three “must haves” on their wish list so that you can help them determine which items they can do without.
+- Ask your client to pick the top three “must-haves” on their wish list so that you can help them determine which items they can do without.